3 Iranian citizens charged in broad hacking campaign in US

 The three accused hackers are thought to be in Iran and have not been arrested, but the Justice Department official said the pending charges make it “functionally impossible” for them to leave the country.

-The case was filed in federal court in New Jersey, where a municipality in Union County was hacked last year.
+The case was filed in federal court in New Jersey, where a municipality and an accounting firm were among the victims.

+The alleged hacking took place between October 2020 through last month, when the indictment was issued under seal.
+The three defendants — identified as Mansour Ahmad, Ahmad Khatibi Aghda and Amir Hossein Nickaein Ravari — are accused of exploiting known or publicly disclosed vulnerabilities in software applications to break into the victims' computer networks.

-One of the victims was a domestic violence shelter in Pennsylvania, which the indictment says was extorted out of $13,000 to recover its hacked data.
+Prosecutors say the targets were seen by the defendants as victims of opportunities or entities that would likely be willing to pay money to get their data back.
+The victims included a domestic violence shelter in Pennsylvania, which the indictment says was extorted out of $13,000 to recover its hacked data; electric utilities in Indiana and Mississippi; and a county government in Wyoming.

+Associated Press writers Fatima Hussein and Ellen Knickmeyer in Washington and Frank Bajak in Boston contributed to this report.

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP.